Bristol Cathedral: Decoration, monuments and burials

 The importance of exploration and trade to the city are reflected by a memorial tablet and representation in stained glass of Richard Hakluyt (died 1616) is known for promoting the settlement of North America by the English through his works.
 He was a prebendary of the cathedral.

 More recent monuments from the early 18th century to the 20th century include: Mrs Morgan (died 1767) by John Bacon to the design of James Stuart and a bust by Edward Hodges Baily to Robert Southey a Bristolian poet of the Romantic school, one of the so-called "Lake Poets", and Poet laureate for 30 years from 1813 to his death in 1843.
 Baily also created the monument to William Brane Elwyn (died 1841).
-The obelisk to local actor William Powell (died 1769) was made by James Paine.
+The obelisk to local actor English actor William Powell (died 1769) was made by James Paine.
 The memorial to Elizabeth Charlotte Stanhope (died 1816) in the Newton Chapel is by Richard Westmacott.
 There is a memorial plaque to the education reformer Mary Carpenter (died 1877).
 The memorial to Emma Crawfuird (died 1823) is by Francis Leggatt Chantrey while the effigy to Francis Pigou (Dean; died 1916) is by Newbury Abbot Trent.
 The most recent are of the biographer Alfred Ainger (died 1904) and the composer Walford Davies (died 1941).

 In 1994 a plaque was installed to mark the first 32 women ordained as priests in the Church of England.
 In 2022 it was replaced with a new plaque that listed the names of these women, rather than only the names of the men who carried out the ceremony.
 Both plaques were carved in Welsh slate.
 The plaque is located on the north side of the nave where it meets the transept.